thunderdome-data/superbowl-ads/README.md

 php make_data.php
 ```

-Take the output and add it to line 16 of `lib/js/superbowl-ads.js` (sorry, this is how it works).
+Take the output and add it to line 16 of `lib/js/superbowl-ads.js` (in that array).
 You'll know you put it in the right place when you open up index.html (running on your local webserver) and the page doesn't break.

-Good luck!

 ## What is this?